Mortgage Guidelines 101 For Borrowers & Loan Officers

 Minimum Credit Scores Required Versus Credit Payment History

-CrossCountry Mortgage NMLS 3029 is a fabulous company where we are a five star national company licensed in 50 days with a rock solid reputation of no overlays and closing loans in 21 days.
+Gustan Cho Associates at Loan Cabin Inc. is a fabulous company.
+We are a five star national company licensed in multiple states with a rock solid reputation of no overlays and closing loans in 21 days.

-Here is what The Gustan Cho Team at CrossCountry Mortgage has to offer and why you would want to join our growing team:
+Here is what The Gustan Cho Team at Loan Cabin Inc. has to offer and why you would want to join our growing team:

-- CrossCountry Mortgage just goes off the automated findings per Automated Underwriting System and with no lender overlays so I will be covering our mortgage lending guidelines on this article on Mortgage 101 For New Loan Officers.
+- I will be covering our mortgage lending guidelines on this article on Mortgage 101 For New Loan Officers

 - We have no overlays on VA Loans and all that is required is a 580 FICO on VA Loans.

-- There is no debt to income ratio requirement nor cap on VA Loans.
-Just go off findings.
+- There is no debt to income ratio requirement nor cap on VA Loans

 Credit Score Requirements Of Borrowers

-- For example, if a borrower has a 500 FICO credit score with Experian, 600 FICO credit score with TransUnion, and 700 FICO credit score with Experian, we will use the 600 FICO credit score of TransUnion because that is the middle credit score.
+- we will use the 600 FICO credit score of TransUnion because that is the middle credit score

-- One of the most important things that loan officers should note is that just because your borrower meets the minimum credit scores does not automatically qualify them for a FHA Loan.
+- One of the most important things that loan officers should note is that just because borrower meets the minimum credit scores does not automatically qualify them for a FHA Loan

-- You need to thoroughly review the borrower’s credit report and look at the overall credit history.
+- Need to thoroughly review the borrower’s credit report and look at the overall credit history

-- However, mortgage lenders want to see that the borrower has re-established credit and has been timely with all of their payments in the past 12 months and re-established credit after periods of bad credit.
+- However, lenders want to see that the borrower has re-established credit and has been timely with all of their payments in the past 12 months and re-established credit after periods of bad credit

 Credit Scores Versus Debt To Income Ratio